World imports

 get-directories: func

-Return the set of preopened directories, and their path.
+Return the set of preopened directories, and their paths.

 Return values